flexera-public/policy_templates/cost/aws/old_snapshots/README.md

-# AWS Delete Unattached Volumes
+# AWS Delete Old Snapshots

 ## What it does